python-parsy/parsy/docs/tutorial.rst

    >>> days_ago.parse("5 days ago")
    datetime.timedelta(-5)

-Now we need to combine it with out date parser, and allow either to succeed.
+Now we need to combine it with our date parser, and allow either to succeed.
 This is done using the :ref:`parser-or`, as follows: